 First Past the Post (FPTP)

 The system used to elect Members of Parliament (MPs) to the UK Parliament.
 Voters mark an X beside one candidate’s name.
 The candidate with the most votes wins the seat.

 Reached in November 2015, this agreement was necessary due to the failure to implement the welfare reform element of the Stormont House Agreement and unionist concern about the status of the IRA, which led to the withdrawal of UUP and DUP Ministers from the Executive.
 It was agreed that the legislation on welfare reform would be passed by the UK Parliament; a body would be set up to report on paramilitary activity; and the rest of the Stormont House Agreement should be implemented.

 The elected representatives appointed as Ministers, who sit on theand are responsible for running Northern Ireland.
 On a UK level, Government refers to the Prime Minister and Cabinet in Westminster.
 Government with a small ‘g’ refers the different branches of government, including the Assembly (the law making body) and the Executive.

 The February 2010 Agreement that led to the devolution of policing and justice powers to thein April 2010

 An independent statutory body established under the.
 It promotes awareness of the importance of human rights, reviews existing law and practice, and advises government on human rights.

 Investigations, carried out by Assembly, into problems or issues of concern to the people of Northern Ireland.
-Committees report their findings to the Assembly and recommend what it should do to improve the way it deals with these issues.
+Committees report their findings to the Assembly and make recommendations to Ministers on how to make progress on these issues .

 Set up to deal with a matter of concern to two or more committees.
 Committees can also sit concurrently to consider such issues.